NobilityDeviant/ZenDownloader/README.md

 and then reopen it and you should be good to go.

-Also if you want to make the `.deb` or the `.rpm` file you also need to install a couple extra things:
+Also if you want to make the `.deb` or the `.rpm` file, you need to install a couple extra things:

 `sudo apt-get install binutils`

 `sudo apt-get install fakeroot`

 That's it!
 If you have any issues, please create an issue in Github and i'll get right on it.

-BTW please excuse all the commits.
-I am a pretty indecisive person and it takes me awhile to fix the READMEs.